 If you continue having excess saliva after a few weeks of persistent denture wearing, there may be a problem with your dentures.
 Often it’s because your dentures are pressing on nerves or glands in your mouth that stimulates saliva production.
 There are many reasons why this may be the case:

-- Dentures are too tall and holding your jaw in a normal position stimulates nerves that should only be stimulated when chewing.
+- Dentures are too tall and holding your jaw in a position that stimulates nerves which should only be stimulated when chewing.

 - Dentures don’t fit your bite, causing uneven pressure that, again, stimulates nerves that tell your salivary glands you’re chewing.

-- Dentures are too thick, pressing on the cheek, tongue, or gums.
+- Too thick dentures pressing on the cheek, tongue, or gums.

 - Dentures extend too far into the corners of the mouth.